 Our peer counselors are recruited according to the following criteria:

-- be a person with a spinal cord injury;
+- They are living with a spinal cord injury;

-- have lived in a stable state for at least one year;
+- They have lived in a stable state for at least one year;

-- be willing to share his personal story;
+- They are willing to share their personal story;